shikhirsingh/transcribe-m4a-to-text/README.md

 - Ensure Docker has sufficient permissions to access the working directory.
 - Large audio files may take longer to process during conversion and transcription.

+## Testing Notes

+- Only tested on M1 Mac

 ## Future Improvements

 - Support for additional audio formats.